mansilaxel/tl-test_frontend/README.md

 # tl_test-frontend

-> This project contains the frontend part of the Teamleader test.
+> This project contains the frontend part of the Teamleader discount test.
+> Keep in mind this is a very basic frontend with zero styling.

 ## Build Setup